epfl-mobots/find/Readme.md

 ## Installation

-- Open your favourite terminal and clone this repository and its submodules at a location of your choice:
+- Open your favourite terminal and clone this repository:

     ```shell
-    git clone --recurse-submodules https://github.com/bpapaspyros/find.git && cd find
+    git clone https://github.com/bpapaspyros/find.git && cd find
     ```

-    Notice that some submodules might **not** have been made available yet.
+    To use some of our data-sets you can clone one of the following:

+    ```shell
+    git clone git@github.com:epfl-mobots/plos_one_experiments.git -o data/ring
+    ```

+    ```shell
+    git clone git@github.com:epfl-mobots/ncs_deep_learning_2022.git -o data/open_50cm
+    ```

 - **[Optional but suggested]** Create a virtual python environment: